 A true lover of all culture, Kriemler has also worked with ballet choreographer John Neumeier by designing the costumes for productions of The Legend of Joseph.

 With no sign of exiting the world of fashion, Albert Kriemler is a testament to the global success of the Akris label.
-This fall, Mr. Kriemler was honored for his long-standing dedication to craftsmanship, innovation and simplistic designs at the 2016 Couture Council Award for Artistry of Fashion in New York City.
+In 2016, Mr. Kriemler was honored for his long-standing dedication to craftsmanship, innovation and simplistic designs at the 2016 Couture Council Award for Artistry of Fashion in New York City.
 With this award, Kriemler joined the ranks of world renowned designers like Manolo Blahnik and Oscar de la Renta. ■

 PHOTOS: © Akris.